GrigoriGrigoryan/backend-team/README.md

 * You shouldn't be doing the same tasks over and over
 * You should implement DRY principles to the rest of your life :smile:

 I'll be adding more functionality in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!